-“Offer tips and tricks,” suggests Portnoy, “or any kind of information to increase the added value of your Instagram post.”
-This will give more to the user and make it more likely to be shared and bookmarked.
+“Offer tips and tricks,” says Portnoy, “or any kind of information to help educate or inform to increase the added value of your Instagram post.”
+Adding value within your Instagram captions will help the user and make the post more likely to be shared and bookmarked.

 Authenticity matters most.
 In content and captions, put your real self out there and write as you speak.
 You may want to be strategic and intentional, but you also want to come across natural and like a friend to the user.

-You’re more likely to think strategically and distraction-free if you write your captions on another platform.
+You’re more likely to think strategically and distraction free if you write your captions on another platform.
 “I have a clearer head if I get myself off my phone when drafting Instagram captions for my business,” says Carter.
-“My go-to is Plann for desktop, so I can batch write a slew of captions, come back and edit them, and schedule them out to post.
+“My go-to is Plann for desktop, so I can batch write a slew of captions, come back and edit them, and schedule them to post.
 That way, I’m not swallowed up by notifications and comparison.
-I’m writing with a level-head and with my marketing goals in mind.”
+I’m writing with a level head and with my marketing goals in mind.”

 Avoid being neutral—add personality and spice to your captions.
 “I try to add in two to three sensory words, phrases, or anecdotes that paint a picture,” Carter says.
 “So describe touch, taste, sound, sight, emotion, feel.
 Get specific.
 Don’t just say ‘Tex-Mex.’
 Say ‘salty corn chips dunked in guacamole washed down with tart margaritas.’”

 7. Use emojis and have fun with them